Frequently Asked Questions (FAQ)

 For the second and third semester FRI courses, you will be informed about what to register for and when.

-Students and faculty should be available to answer any questions you may have.
-At BU Open House, the tour guides are a great resource.
-Students can request a science tour to get a closer look at the science buildings, hear personal stories and inquire about what research at Binghamton entails.
+FRI students and faculty should be available to answer any questions you may have.
+At Binghamton's Open House, the tour guides are a great resource.
+Visit our sessions to get a closer look at the science buildings, hear personal stories and inquire about what research at Binghamton entails.

 No. There is no monetary award for the program.
 Benefits of the program include: